paoloserra/MeerKATHI-docs/sphinx/manual/workers/self_cal/index.rst

   **Gsols_time**

-    *list* *of float*, *optional*, *default = 20*
+    *list* *of float*, *optional*, *default = 16*

-    Gsols for individual calibration steps, if not given will default to cal_Gsols
+    G-Jones time solution interval.
+The parameter cal_time_chunk above should a multiple of Gsols_time.
+0 means a single solution for the full time chunk.

   **Gsols_channel**

     *list* *of float*, *optional*, *default = 0*

-    Gsols for individual calibration steps, if not given will default to cal_Gsols
+    G-Jones frequency solution interval.
+The parameter cal_frq_chunk above should a multiple of Gsols_channel.
+0 means a single solution for the full frequency chunk.

   **Bjones**